numpy/numpydoc/doc/format.rst

   y
       Description of parameter `y` (with type not specified).

-Enclose variables in single backticks.
 The colon must be preceded by a space, or omitted if the type is absent.
+When referring to a parameter anywhere within the docstring, enclose its name in single backticks.

 For the parameter types, be as precise as possible.
 Below are a few examples of parameters and their types.